BigSoftVideo/DOTEbase/search.md

 The Search results below are displayed after clicking the SEARCH button.
 The Search results are icon- and colour-coded to indicate the type of each hit, eg. Transcript, Transcript Clip, Media Clip.
-Each hit can be viewed in context by clicking the EYE icon.
+Each hit can be viewed in context by clicking the :eye: icon.
 The height of the Search Terms box can be adjusted using the horizontal slider.

 #### Search Terms vs Filter Terms